This article was updated by the Great British Mag content team on 26 October 2021

-If you up for a spooky road trip here is our pick of ten most haunted places in the UK.
+So if you are up for a spooky road trip, here is our pick of the ten most haunted places in the UK…

 Legend has it that Woodchester mansion was never finished because it was cursed.
 The workers abandoned it after several gruesome and unexplained deaths.